 In Lieu of flowers please donate to the Denver Rescue Mission, P.O.
 Box 5022 Denver, Colorado 80217.

-To send flowers to Vernon "Skip" Elmer Weimer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vernon "Skip" Elmer Weimer, please visit our floral store.